About

 CV

-- Postdoc - Department of Mathematics, Stockholm University, Sweden (2024 -)
+- Postdoctoral Researcher in Numerical Analysis - Computational Mathematics, Department of Mathematics, Stockholm University, Sweden (2024 -)

 - PhD - Max Planck Institute for Meteorology and the Department of Geosciences, University of Tübingen, Germany (2020 - 2024)